accel-brain/accel-brain-code/Automatic-Summarization/README.md

 # Automatic Summarization

+pysummarization is Python library for the automatic summarization, document abstraction, and text filtering.
 These python scripts create a summary with the major points of the original document or web-scraped text.

 ## Description

 This is a demonstration on automatic summarization, abstraction, or filtering for my case study in the context of my website.
+For the automatic summarization, document abstraction, and text filtering, this library create a summary with the major points of the original document or web-scraped text.

 ## Usecase: A English Web-Page Summarization